caplena/knowledge-base/docs/10-Third-Party-Services.md

 * **Does not have access to:** Your name, email, and user data.
 The data will NOT be available to OpenAI and will NOT be used to improve OpenAI or Microsoft products and models.

-*Data Processing Location: European Union*
+*Data Processing Location: Sweden, France, Germany (depending on availability)

 *Legal Address: Microsoft Corporation, 925 Fourth Avenue, Suite 2900, Seattle, Washington 98104, US*